futurice/Dacne/README.md

 - Have a development team larger than three developers
 - Be implemented as HTML-hybrid apps
 - Be designed by the developer(s) themselves
-- Be mission critical: Defects are unlikely to put anyones health at risk
+- Be mission critical: Defects are unlikely to put anyone's health at risk

 THESE REQUIREMENTS LEAD INTO THE FOLLOWING GUIDELINES [Id / Responded requirements : Guideline]:
 - G1 / R3, R4.4, R4.5: Follow strict separation of UI, bussiness logic, and data access